esa/pagmo/doc/sphinx/tutorials/getting_started_with_hyper_volumes.rst

 Since all of the methods above require a reference point, it is often useful to generate one automatically:

-6. **get_nadir_point** - Generates a point that is "worst" than any other point in each of the objectives.
+6. **get_nadir_point** - Generates a point that is "worse" than any other point in each of the objectives.
-   By default, it generates a point whose objectives are the minima among objectives for the whole set.
+   By default, it generates a point whose objectives are maximal among each objective for the whole point set, called the nadir point.
-   Additionally, it is possible to provide an offset which is added to each objective of the reference point.
-   This way any point sharing the "worst" value for given objective with the reference point, is not automatically contributing 0 hypervolume.
+   Additionally, it is possible to provide an offset which is added to each coordinate of the nadir point.
+Doing so is recommended since any point sharing the "worst" value for a given objective with the reference point will contribute zero to the overall hypervolume otherwise.

-Short script below will present the features mentioned above on a concrete example:
+This following short script presents all features mentioned above as an easy example:

 .. code-block:: python

   from PyGMO import *

-  # Initiate the 4-objective problem
+  # Initiate a 4-objective problem
   # and a population of 100 individuals
   prob = problem.dtlz4(fdim=4)
   pop = population(prob, 100)